Ouyancheng/SimpleCalculatorForArduino/README.md

 The macro MATCH_FUNCTION_NAME helps you to define the function name.

 The macro SINGLE_ARG_FUNCTION and DOUBLE_ARGS_FUNCTION helps you to specify the number of arguments.

-### Limitations:
-Passing incorrect number of parameters to a function may cause unexpected result.